-- g.
+- s.
+Mr. Sturgeon rejects the vaccine based on his unqualified medical opinion and a diagnosis from August 2021 purportedly giving him "natural" (infection-based) immunity.
+These concerns do not ground a Charter-protected Charter right of conscience.
+Mr. Sturgeon also professes to have a religious objection, but his objection is not that his Catholicism prohibits vaccines-instead his objection is that his church teaches freedom to make moral decisions and he finds the "coercion" to be immoral.
+Respectfully, that is insufficient to engage Mr. Sturgeon's religious rights in the sense of the Charter. - t.
 Ms. Nelson and Ms. Keyser reject the vaccine because their own assessment that the vaccine is unsafe and coercive.
-That does not engage the Charter. - h.
+That does not engage the Charter. - u.
 Ms. Koh asserts a religious objection but does not depose that her religion prohibits vaccination.
 Ms. Koh also makes her own assessment that infection-related immunity is "superior" to that obtained through vaccination.
-Her assertion on that point does not engage the Charter. - i.
+Her assertion on that point does not engage the Charter. - v.
 Ms. Hamley asserts a religious objection, but does not depose that her religion prohibits vaccination.
 Instead, Ms. Hamley deposes that God only sanctions just mandates, and that in her view the vaccine mandate is unethical and therefore unjust.
-With respect, that is insufficient to engage Ms. Hamley's religious rights in the sense of the Charter. - j.
+With respect, that is insufficient to engage Ms. Hamley's religious rights in the sense of the Charter. - w.
 Mrs. Parenteau rejects the vaccine because she considers the requirement to be coercive, to put her under duress, and to constitute a threat.
 She does not oppose vaccination.
-These concerns do not ground a Charter-protected Charter right of conscience. - k.
+These concerns do not ground a Charter-protected Charter right of conscience. - x.
 Dr. Nordine deposes only that he is "a Christian, and [has] sincerely held religious belief that prevent me from taking the Covid-19 vaccine."
-Without doubting the sincerity of his belief, there is no evidentiary basis on which it could be concluded that his belief is itself religious. - 86.
+Without doubting the sincerity of his belief, there is no evidentiary basis on which it could be concluded that his belief is itself religious. - 101.
 The Respondents concede that there is no process in the Orders for religious or conscientious objection and that this could be contrary to s.
-2(a) of the Charter.
+2(a) of the

+Charter.
 However, if this is a proportionate limit on the protected right in light of the statutory objectives of the Public Health Act, it is a justified limitation under s.
 1 of the Charter.
-Both in the Fall of 2021 and again in September 2022, Dr. Henry turned her mind specifically to this issue and explained why it would be impracticable to have such an individualized process.
+Both in the Fall of 2021 and again in September 2022 and in fall 2023, Dr. Henry turned her mind specifically to this issue and explained why it would be impracticable to have such an individualized process.